Magi-Nation: Creature Listing

 The bwills generally swim complacently in large groups.
 They are not particularly aggressive.

-Karma (Su): The bwill's dream energy will infect any creature which physically defeats it, returning it to the Dream Plane (with natural weapons - melee weapons or spells do not allow the flow of dream energy).
+Karma (Su): The bwill's dream energy will infect any creature which physically defeats it, returning it to the Dream Plane (with natural weapons or melee weapons - ranged weapons or spells do not allow the flow of dream energy).
 This dream energy will have an adverse effect on the creature, causing it to suffer a -4 enhancement penalty on attacks, saving throws, ability checks, and skill checks.
-This effect will last for twelve hours, or until a Remove Curse is used.
-If two creatures simultaneously defeat the bwill, only one will be adversely affected.
+This effect will last for one hour, or until a Remove Curse is used.
+If two creatures simultaneously defeat the bwill, only one will be adversely affected (selected randomly).
+A bwill cannot be resummoned while its karma effect is active.

 Poisonousness (Ex): The Bwill's flesh is poisonous.
-Any creature biting the Bwill must make a Fortitude Save (DC 13).
-Initial and secondary damage is d6 temporary Constitution.
+Any creature biting the Bwill must make a Fortitude Save (DC 15, Con-based save).
+Initial damage is 1d4 Con, secondary damage is 1d6 Dex.

 Bwisp